mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ##### 36:03

 **Question**: Before you were saying that if we have *[unintelligible]* like bank robberies in doing your zen, that’s short range.
-How about in taking vows then, too, if we vow to save all sentient beings, is that in the short range?
+How about in taking vows then, too; if we vow to save all sentient beings, is that in the short range?

 **Katagiri**: No, that’s *big range*. *[Laughter.]* How can you save all sentient beings?
 You have to walk constantly, you have to be right in the middle of *huge* oceans.
 Because all sentient beings, countless number [of them, is] where you should be.
 It’s not short range, it’s not small oceans.
 It’s huge oceans.
 That is a vow to save all sentient beings.